ranocha/SummationByPartsOperators.jl/docs/src/benchmarks.md

 show(stdout, MIME"text/plain"(), @benchmark mul!($du, $D_full, $u))
 ```

+Next, we use a plain array of structures (AoS) in the form of a two-dimensional
+array and our custom `mul_aos!` implementation that loops over each component,
+using `mul!` on `view`s.
+Here, the differences between the timings are less pronounced.
 ```@example soa-aos
 println("Plain Array of Structures") u_aos_plain = randn(T, 5, size(D_SBP, 1)); du_aos_plain = similar(u_aos_plain)